Selecting and targeting elements

 div.css-13snr3i-MYCSS_src--App--Box

-Then, you change the selector to this:
+Which you can then change to this:

 div[class*=MYCSS_src--App--Box]